julia-ediamond/react-crowdfunding-app/README.md

 4. Edit pledge
 5. Edit/delete user profile.

 There is a bug in displaying nav.
+Once a users logges in - the nav doesn't refresh automatically still showing login/sighup flow.
+IUt refreshes fine when a user logs out though.
 It will be fixed asap.

 ### Deployed